Olical/nfnl/README.md

 ```
 lua/**/*.lua
 ```

+You can also add these known directories and files to things like your [Neo-tree][neotree] configuration in order to completely hide them.

+### GitHub language statistics

 Create a `.gitattributes` file to teach GitHub which of your files are generated or vendored.
 This ensures your "languages" section on your repository page